roberts-andy/petFinderSearch/README.md

 | PAssword | You know what to do |
 | "GET A KEY" | Click it |

-You should see a message that says "API Access Granted" if it does not, re-evaluate your life's choices.
+You should see a message that says "API Access Granted".

 Copy the API Key and Secret and paste them into your favorite text editor - you know, notepad.